Why you should not rebrand ERPNext

 So what should one do?

 The great part about the industry is that ERPs require a lot of effort to implement and customize and this is where the eco-system can monetize.
-As a service provider, if you have expertise in training, implementation, customization, development, you will always stand out based on your skills and quality.
+As a partner, if you have expertise in training, implementation, customization, development, you will always stand out based on your skills and quality.

 That is an awesome long-term strategy.